ilaborie/blog/src/pages/local-minimal-sender/index.md

 > The messages that Akka actors send to each other are JVM objects (e.g. instances of Scala case classes).
 Message passing between actors that live on the same JVM is straightforward.
 It is simply done via reference passing.

-If you are interested in the remote behavior when sending messages to remote JVM, I will write remote versions of articles soon and please refer to them.
+If you are interested in the remote behavior when sending messages to remote JVM, I will write remote versions of articles soon so please refer to them.

 ## Workflow